Search This Blog

 But it would not stop with that, alas!'

 Let's say Trump somehow cancels elections in 2028, or runs a third term and wins.
 He'll be 82.
 Maybe he lives to be 100, and remains lucid throughout.
 So worst case scenario he's in charge until 2046.
-That's bad, but I don't believe we'd completely end as a country.
+That's bad, but I don't believe we'd completely end as a republic.
 The NAZIs ruled Germany for 12 terrible years, and then Germany was split for almost 45 years, but Germany reunited and has returned to being a democratic country.
-Italy was ruled by Mussolini for 33 years!
+Italy was ruled by Mussolini for 21 years!
 Democracies, once they fall to fascism, are not stuck down there.

 Picture this: America has the same president for more than 10 years in a row, leading until he dies in office.
 He imprisons a hundred thousand Americans based on their race, denies immigrants wishing to enter the country and tries to pack the Supreme Court when they rule against him.